FortiGate

 In cases where no firewall policies are configured to allow internet access through the DHCP connection, internet access will be lost to users on the local network.

-Behavior before connecting Port3:
+Behavior before connecting the DHCP WAN interface Port3:

-Below are the static route, interface and routing table details of port1 and port3 before port3 is set up in DHCP mode.
+Below are the static route, interface, and routing table details of port1 and port3, before port3 is set up in DHCP mode.
 Note that the default administrative distance for a static route is 10.

-sh sys int port1
+show sys interface port1

 config system interface